Scholarships are given across five award categories aimed at supporting the skills, talents or aspirations of young people.

-Young people can be nominated for the following awards, valued from $3,000:
+Young people or rangatahi can be nominated for the following awards, valued from $3,000:

 Te Ihumanea – Academic Go-Getter

-This award supports a young person who is keen to pursue tertiary study on completion of a successful high school year.
+This award recognises a young person who is excelling in academic pursuits and who shows determination to pursue further study outside of high school.

 - whare wānanga